Preheat the oven to 350 degrees F.

 Whisk together the flours, flaxseed meal and salt.
 Use a fork or pastry blender to cut in 1/3 cup vegetable shortening to the texture of a fine meal.
 Cut in the remaining 1/3 cup shortening in larger pieces, about the size of small peas.
 Sprinkle 3 tablespoons ice water over the mixture and gently combine with a fork or a wooden spoon.
 Sprinkle another 3 to 4 tablespoons ice water and bring together gently in a ball.
 Wrap in wax paper and chill until use.
 When ready to use, roll one disk out to a 1/2-inch thickness and place into desired pie plate.

-Cook's Note: To add more flavor and richness to this dough, you can grind up pecans or walnuts to a fine texture and sprinkle about 1 tablespoon over the center your dough as you are rolling it out.
+Test Kitchen Tip: You can easily substitute 2 teaspoons pumpkin pie spice for the cinnamon, nutmeg and allspice.
+To add more flavor and richness to this dough, you can grind up pecans or walnuts to a fine texture and sprinkle about 1 tablespoon over the center your dough as you are rolling it out.
 This will add a nice nutty and buttery flavor to the whole wheat crust.
-Yield: 2 doughs.

 Recipe courtesy of Bobby Deen, pie dough recipe courtesy Rachel McBride